twit96/IndieQuest/README.md

 ## The Journey Page
-The main application of the IndieQuest website is to takes its users on a journey through the history of indie games.
+The main application of the IndieQuest website is to take its users on a journey through the history of indie games.
 This is achieved by a chronologically ordered set of articles pertaining to some of the best-known indie games.
 On each indie game article page, the middle column provides a game trailer, and discusses the game in detail.
 At the bottom of each article, a button with the words "Collect